opencleveland/refundcleveland/README.md

 Navigate to http://localhost:8000/

 ### Running in a production environment
+This is currently done through heroku.

 ### Dependencies
-We used the following open source tools:
+We used the following open source libraries/tools: d3, django, python3

 ### Note on Patches/Pull Requests
 * Fork the project.